fdwr/OnnxRuntimeDirectMLEPSample/README.md

 # ONNX Runtime DirectML Execution Provider Sample

-Dwayne Robinson 2022-04-06
+Dwayne Robinson 2022-04-06..2023-06-22

 ## What is it?
 Just testing the DirectML execution provider in ONNX Runtime via D3D resources instead of CPU tensors (which incur synchronization costs).
+All the code is in `MainFullExample.cpp`, with `MainMinimalExample.cpp` being a much simpler introductory sample (no GPU binding and hard-coded to the given model).

 ## Usage
 - **OS**: Windows 10+.